rikhuijzer/bench/README.md

 TODO: Explain how NamedTuples help type checking on Factory Design pattern replacement.

 #### Function caching
+Functions can be cached using `functools.lru_cache`.
+This is mainly used for reducing the number of filesystem operations.
+A typical example is as follows.
+Suppose we write some text to a file iteratively by calling `write()` multiple times.
+Since we try to avoid storing a state `write()` does not know whether the file already exists.
+To solve we can do two things.
+The first option is passing parameters telling the function whether the file already exists.
+This is cumbersome, since this state needs to be passed through all the functions to the function which is calling the loop over `write()` (directly by calling `write()` or indirectly by calling some other function).
+The second option is defining a function to create a file if it does not yet exists `create_file()`.
+We call this function every time `write()` is called.
+This does mean that the filesystem is accessed to check the folder each time `write()` is called.
+To avoid all those filesystem operations `create_file()` can be decorated using `functools.lru_cache`.
+Now on all but the first calls to `create_file()` just query memory.

+##### Caveats
+Make sure when using `functools.lru_cache` to not try to mimic state.
+In other words the program should not change behaviour if the cache is removed.
+Reason for this is that any state introduced via the cache is similar to doing object oriented programming but without all the constructs from OOP.

 #### Map, filter and reduce
 short explanation of these and how they compare to lists